deepanshs/mrsimulator/docs/understanding-isotopomers.rst

 In the Mrsimulator library, we consider each isotopomer as a simplified isolated spin-system, where only the NMR active sites may reside within the spin-system.
 All NMR inactive sites are ignored.
-This simplified isolated spin-system is given the class name **SpinSystem**.
+This simplified isolated spin-system is given the class name of **SpinSystem**.
 In the following sub-section, we illustrate with examples of how we represent the isotopomers using the spin-systems.
-For a detailed description of the attributes, refer to :numref:`table_spin_system` to :numref:`table_symmetric_tensor`.
+For a detailed description of the class attributes, refer to :numref:`table_spin_system` to :numref:`table_symmetric_tensor`.